 Update for Faculty

-- At the faculty chairs yesterday, we identified July 15 as the date to communicate any changes to this plan.
-This provides enough time to see any changes in stay-at-home orders, group gathering guidelines, etc., but is still far enough out from the start of the semester if we need to communicate to students that a change to Plan B is necessary.
+- We identified July 15 as the date to communicate any changes to the plan for onground classes in the fall according to the long-term schedule at each campus location.
+This provided enough time to see any changes in stay-at-home orders, group gathering guidelines, etc., but is still far enough out from the start of the semester if we need to communicate to students that a change to Plan B is necessary.

-- One change we are looking to make now is bringing the classroom seat capacity for onground classes down to levels consistent with safe social distancing numbers.
-If the outlook on July 15 is more of the same social distancing, we will not have overfilled classes; if the outlook is rosier, we can increase caps; if the outlook is still stay-at-home, we can move to the Plan B’s.
+- One change we were looking to make even in April was bringing the classroom seat capacity for onground classes down to levels consistent with safe social distancing numbers.
+If the outlook on July 15 is more of the same social distancing, we will not have overfilled classes; if the outlook is rosier, we can increase caps; if the outlook is still stay-at-home, we can move to the Plan B's.